Overall Landscape

 Wider trade issues

-Last updated: 10/04/2024
+Last updated: 15/10/2024

 • For the first time in decades, the UK has been party to several trade disputes in its own right, including with the US over steel and aluminium products and as part of the Airbus-Boeing dispute.
+2023 offered another flash point between the US and the EU on steel tariffs; however, the two sides opted to continue talking for now, with no tariffs to be imposed until at least March 2025.

-• The 'Action Plan for a 21st Century US-UK economic partnership' or ‘Atlantic Declaration’, commits the US and the UK governments to cooperation in several key areas.
+• The Atlantic Declaration commits the US and the UK governments to cooperation in several key areas.
 They include collaboration on critical technologies such as semiconductors, telecoms, synthetic biology, quantum technologies and AI.

-• Timing: this is an area of continuing change impacted by many domestic and global developments.
+• Timing: this is an area of continuing change impacted by many domestic and global developments

 Resources (click to open)